Mutiauk - TUN Interface for Muti Metroo

 mutiauk route check # Check for route conflicts

-mutiauk status # Show comprehensive status with connectivity tests
+mutiauk status # Show daemon info, config path, uptime, connectivity

 mutiauk status --json # Output status in JSON format